zBION1C/zBION1C.github.io/docs/_posts/2023-10-12-Distributions.markdown

 ---

 ## Statistical distributions
-We can differentiate beetwen to types of distribution:
+A *statistical distribution* (or *probability distribution*) describes how values are distributed across the range of all possible values (thus providing the probability of a value).
+We can distinguish two big types of distribution: *continuous distributions* and *discrete distributions*.

+A probability distribution is a *continuous distribution* when the random variable X that we are sampling can take infinte values.
+Because X can take infinite values, the probability that X take a spacific value is zero.
+One example of continuous distribution that we studied is the *normal distribution*.

-* Discrete: A distribution in wich the random variable X can take a countable number of values
+A probability distribution is a *discrete distribution* when the random variable X that we are sampling can take a fininte number of values.
+So a discrete distribution gives us the probability of each value that X can take.
+Some examples of discrete distributions that we studied are binomial distribution and Bernoulli distribution.
-* Continuous: A distribution in which the random variable X can take on any value

-### Discrete distributions
-Some example of discrete distributions are:
-* Binomial distribution
-* Poisson binomial distribution
-* Bernoulli distribution

-### Continous distributions
-Some example of continuous distributions are:
-* Beta distribution
-* Uniform distribution
-* Triangular distribution